 Born in Australia to American parents, Veronica spent her childhood living in Australia, different parts of the US, France, and Switzerland.
-After graduating with a Sociology degree from Colorado College, Veronica moved to Iceland to work on a film-making project for an eco-village there and then moved to a South Korean island called Jeju to teach English Literature at a private school for a year.
+After graduating with a Sociology degree from Colorado College, Veronica moved to Iceland to work on a film-making project for an eco-village there and then moved to the South Korean island of Jeju to teach English Literature at a private school.

 While she lived in Korea, Veronica was able to use time off to travel to Vietnam, the Philippines, Indonesia, Japan, Nepal, and Mongolia.
 In addition to her passion for travel, Veronica is also an avid photographer, artist, and outdoorsman.
 She spins wool and weaves blankets on floor looms, backcountry skis, fishes often, scuba dives, sails, bakes bread, and has a knack for hosting wildly fun dinner parties.

-With Audley, Veronica has had the opportunity to travel extensively through Vietnam, Laos, and Cambodia and looks forward to sharing her excitement for and expertise in the Indochina region with you.
+With Audley, Veronica has had the opportunity to travel extensively through Borneo, Vietnam, Laos, and Cambodia and looks forward to sharing her excitement for and expertise in Southeast Asia with you.

 Recommend Veronica to someone you know

 Help your friends and family discover the world with Audley.
 Recommend Veronica today.

 I'll never forget when…